Façade renovations at the Royal Palace

 In April 2011, the first stage of restoration began on 22 pieces of stonework.
 The Swedish National Property Board is responsible for the palace, and is leading the work in association with several different experts and authorities that deal with historic monuments.
 This is difficult and time-consuming work.
 Not since the palace was built has such an extensive stonework project been carried out in Sweden.

-The central section of the western façade
+Completion of the central section of the western façade

 The restoration work involves replacing the most damaged façade stones, while others will be recarved and reinstated.
 As far as possible, attempts will be made to preserve sculpted details with high artistic value using advanced conservation techniques.